algolia/openvpn-auth-okta/README.md

 $ make plugin
 ```

-Compile the Golang binary plugin from this directory using this command:
+Compile the Golang binary from this repository using this command:

 ```shell
 $ make binary